 Some of the faith-based schools may be in a smaller campus, with fewer than 5,000 students attending.
 For this reason, students may anticipate small class numbers and individualized attention from their lecturers.
 An increasing number of classes will feature student participation and group activities, rather than lecture courses.

 Faith-based institutions may offer students financial aid assistance to earn their degree online or on campus.
 There’s a qualifying process for this, so each student may have an opportunity to qualify for a scholarship.

 8. Quality Education

-Many institutions such as the Colorado Christian University and Regent University have top-notch academic offerings.
+Many institutions such as the Grand Canyon University and Regent University have top-notch academic offerings.
 Several faculty members have PhDs or terminal degrees in their areas, have published their work, and are recognized experts in their subjects.

 9. Strengthen Your Faith

 Join a like-minded mentors and classmates, a community of Christian believers.
 You will be encouraged to grow your relationship with Christ, while pursuing your degree and academic goals at the same time.